joncain/localstack-ssl-issue/README.md

     cdklocal --profile localstack deploy --require-approval never
     ```

-1. Invoke Lambda and inspect the logs
+1. Invoke Lambda (region is us-west-1) and inspect the logs